audmcname/audmcname.github.io/about.markdown

 permalink: /about/
 ---
 {% include left-image.html image_path="/assets/profile.png" alt="profile
-picture" description="Audra McNamee makes educational comics on topics ranging from computer science to the history of Jell-O.
+picture" description="Audra McNamee is a nonfiction cartoonist based in Oregon who makes comics on topics ranging from computer science to the history of Jell-O.

+Audra’s comics have been featured in The Nib, the Oregon Quarterly, and UO’s comics magazine ArtDucko.
+Audra has taught comics classes at Portland Community College.

 Audra graduated from the University of Oregon in 2022 with a major in Math and Computer Science and a minor in Comics